-I should tell you about our current pets before anything else ... first off, theres our dog ...
+I should tell you about our current pets before anything else ... first off, theres my dog ...

 ...
-Jake was a rescue dog - I met him when I started seeing Corinne.
+Jake was a rescue dog - I met him when I started seeing an ex girlfriend.

 As I mentioned, Jake is a rescue dog, so he has a few foibles, we were told he had spent the first two years of his life locked in a kitchen in the Midlands, which goes some way to explain his reaction to seeing the sea for the first time ...